MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-manual-monitoring.md

 ---
 ms.assetid: 29b787f9-5c1f-4d08-a9a0-9c0a9b9075e1
-title: Manual monitoring template in Management Pack for Azure SQL Managed Instance
+title: Manual Monitoring Template in Management Pack for Azure SQL Managed Instance
 description: This article explains how to configure manual monitoring template in Management Pack for Azure SQL Managed Instance
 author: epomortseva
 ms.author: v-fkornilov
 manager: evansma
-ms.date: 11/01/2024
+ms.date: 04/28/2025
-ms.topic: article
+ms.topic: how-to
 ms.service: system-center
 ms.subservice: operations-manager
 ---

 # Manual monitoring template

+This article explains how to configure manual monitoring template in Management Pack for Azure SQL Managed Instance.
 Manual monitoring template allows you to add the selected instances to the monitoring list by specifying connection strings manually.

 ## Add Monitoring Wizard and create a destination management pack

-To configure monitoring using the manual monitoring template, perform the following steps:
+To add wizard and create a management pack, follow these steps:

 1. In the System Center Operations Manager console, navigate to **Authoring | Management Pack Templates**, right-click **Azure SQL MI - Manual**, and select **Add Monitoring Wizard**.